 Today, Veronica farms 30 acres of her family’s original landholding with her husband, Michael, and their two sons, Miguel Lucas and Julio X. Serna.
 “I have always enjoyed this type of life but never had the time to dedicate to this,” she explains.
-After 25 years working for Luna Community College, 30 miles from the family’s farm, Veronica was able to retire in 2013 and commit herself full time to producing vegetables and tending her animals, including a flock of AWA-certified laying hens.
+After 25 years working for Luna Community College, 30 miles from the family’s farm, Veronica was able to retire in 2013 and commit herself full time to producing vegetables and tending her animals, including a flock of AWA-certified laying hens and small herd of beef cattle.
 In 2014, Michael will retire as well and join her full time on the farm.

-Veronica pursued AWA certification for the farm’s 60 laying hens because, she says, “We truly believe in the mission and purpose of Animal Welfare Approved.”
+Veronica pursued AWA certification for the farm’s 60 laying hens and 14 beef cattle because, she says, “We truly believe in the mission and purpose of the Animal Welfare Approved program.”
 Raising her chickens on pasture is good for her animals, good for the earth, and good for her customers: research shows that pasture-raised eggs are higher in vitamin E, beta-carotene, and omega 3 fatty acids than industrial eggs.
 “Pasture-based management maximizes the quality and quantity of forage growth,” Veronica explains.
 “Resting grazed lands allows the vegetation to renew energy reserves, rebuild shoot systems, and deepen root systems, with the result being long-term, maximum biomass production.
 This type of pasture management is especially effective because foragers like hens do better on the more tender younger plant stems.
 Pasture management also leaves parasites behind to die off, minimizing the need for de-wormers.”